Jedmeyer/GLadPi/README.md

 yells at whoever walks by!

-Place Files you would like the Blurter to yell inside of the file labelled "Apeture".
+Place Files you would like the Blurter to yell inside of the folder labelled "Apeture".
 The program will autodetect it.
 It will then yell one randomly, and stay quiet for 10 seconds.